shirindehghani/OPRO/README.md

 ### Instalation :
 `pip install -r requirements.txt`.

 This project support Llama-3, GPT-4 and GPT-3.5 LLMs.
+The default mode is Llama-3.

 # Refrences
 ```